Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 ---
 # How do I add or remove a species?

-You can use the Species selector to:
+You can use the Genome selector to:

 - choose a species genome, to work with in other apps
 - create a list of genomes, to work with in other apps